vishalival/eep153-margaret-reid/README.md

-# eep153-margaret-reid

-Hi, welcome to our Git Repo!
+# EEP 153: Project 2
+## Team Margaret Reid

+This README contains all the information necessary to navigating our information.
+Please read it to find all of our Deliverables!

-Project Members:
+Project Members, Git Usernames:
+- Tia Pappas, t-pappas
-- Vishali Vallioor
+- Vishali Vallioor, vishalival
-- Samantha Wu
+- Samantha Wu, wusamantha
-- Nina Serafin
-- Tia Pappas
-- Angel Prasad
+- Angel Prasad, angelprasad
-- Kimberley Fan
+- Kimberley Fan, kimberleyfan
+- Nina Serafin, nsurfin